Antitrust Compliance Guide

 GMG Working Groups are formed when a group of stakeholders express interest and intent to participate in efforts to advance collaboration, knowledge sharing, and guidelines, standards, or best practices development for a particular interest area or project to enable operational excellence.

 Formation of a Working Group requires that a proposal be submitted to the Managing Director, for Executive Council approval.
 The proposal includes scope and objectives, stakeholders (both confirmed and required), and an initial group leader (or co-leaders).
 Working Groups are to be inclusive, inviting all stakeholders to participate.

 Once formed, the group will initially meet to confirm the scope and objectives through consensus, and set an action plan.
-GMSG will provide mentoring to guide new Working Group leaders.
+GMG will provide mentoring to guide new Working Group leaders.